Why Practice Ownership is Still the Best Option for Young Dentist

 The Rise of the DSO Affiliation

 Dental Support Organizations (DSOs) continue to play an increasingly sizeable role in the dental industry, driven by the dramatic shift in the economics of private practice.
-The nostalgic “good old days” of a solo dentist effortlessly working four days a week with low overhead and guaranteed above-average income are fundamentally over.
+The nostalgic “good old days” of a solo dentist effortlessly working four days a week with little overhead and guaranteed above-average margins are fundamentally getting tighter.

 - Overall DSO Affiliation: